 Stagnation comes in two forms; business and personal.
 For most people these two considerations are completely separate, but for a business owner these two issues often go hand-in-hand.
 The challenge is how can you avoid burning out and keep your business growth moving in the right direction.
+Here are some small business tips Barbara Corcoran shared in answer to your questions.

 Continuing our deep dive into topics covered in a Q&A with Barbara Corcoran, Entrepreneur and Shark Tank Judge.
 (Read the full Q&A here) I want to explore viable solutions to fight stalling out personally and professionally.